Invulu/organic-widgets/README.txt

 5. A list of some of the custom widgets included as seen within the customizer.

 == Changelog ==

+= 1.2.8 =
+* Updates to HTML markup for content cards
+* Style tweaks and fixes

 = 1.2.7 =
 * Additional updates to page template JS after Gutenberg 2.8.0 update